BardicNoel/lorerim-v4-codex/pipeline-projects/religion/wintersun-religion-docs.md

 Slay daedra.
 Defeat epic foes.
 Complete miscellaneous quests for the people of Skyrim.
 Those skilled in Block are most deserving of my favor.

 **Follower of Ebonarm**
-- Enemy of the Daedra: Attacks and critical strikes are <x>150% more effective against daedra and those who summon them (based on favor with Ebonarm).
+- Enemy of the Daedra: Attacks and critical strikes are ***x***% more effective against daedra and those who summon them (based on favor with Ebonarm).

 **Devotee of Ebonarm**
-- Raven's Harvest: Reduces the armor of enemies within 40 feet by <x> points (based on favor with Ebonarm) and you gain the total amount.
+- Raven's Harvest: Reduces the armor of enemies within 40 feet by ***x*** points (based on favor with Ebonarm) and you gain the total amount.
 Doubled against daedra.

 ## Mannimarco